On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: The attainment problem for self-similar sets

 \section{The attainment problem for self-similar sets}

-In this section, we study the attainment problem, that of whether the value $\dcw=2$ of the conformal walk dimension is attained, in the case of a self-similar Dirichlet form $(\mathcal{E},\mathcal{F})$ on a post-critically finite self-similar set $K$.
-After introducing the framework of such a Dirichlet form in Subsection \ref{ssec:pfcsss-preliminaries}, we prove in Subsection \ref{ssec:attain-harmonic-func-pcf} that $\dcw=2$ is attained (if and) only if $(K,d_{h},\Gamma(h,h),\mathcal{E},\mathcal{F})$ satisfies $\on{PHI}(2)$ for some \emph{harmonic function} $h\in\mathcal{F}$ and a metric $d_{h}$ on $K$ quasisymmetric to the resistance metric $R_{\mathcal{E}}$ of $(\mathcal{E},\mathcal{F})$, where $\Gamma(h,h)$ denotes the $\mathcal{E}$-energy measure of $h$.
-Then in Subsection \ref{ssec:examples} we present several examples, all of which are shown NOT to attain $\dcw=2$, except for the two-dimensional standard Sierpi\'{n}ski gasket which is known to attain $\dcw=2$ by Kigami's result \cite[Theorem 6.3]{Kig08}.
+In this section, we study the attainment problem, that of whether the infimum in \eqref{e:dcw} defining the conformal walk dimension $\dcw=2$ is attained, in the case of a self-similar Dirichlet form $(\mathcal{E},\mathcal{F})$ on a post-critically finite self-similar set $K$.
+After introducing the framework of such a Dirichlet form in Subsection \ref{ssec:pfcsss-preliminaries}, we prove in Subsection \ref{ssec:attain-harmonic-func-pcf} that $\dcw=2$ is attained (if and) only if $(K,\theta_{h},\Gamma(h,h),\mathcal{E},\mathcal{F})$ satisfies \hyperlink{phi}{$\on{PHI}(2)$} for some \emph{harmonic function} $h\in\mathcal{F}$ and a metric $\theta_{h}$ on $K$ quasisymmetric to the resistance metric $R_{\mathcal{E}}$ of $(\mathcal{E},\mathcal{F})$, where $\Gamma(h,h)$ denotes the energy measure of $h$ associated with $(\mathcal{E},\mathcal{F})$.
+Then in Subsection \ref{ssec:examples} we present several examples, all of which are shown NOT to attain $\dcw=2$ except for the two-dimensional standard Sierpi\'{n}ski gasket, which is known to attain $\dcw=2$ by the results in \cite{Kig08,Kaj12} as discussed in Theorem \ref{thm:SG2-attained} and its proof below.

 The restriction of the framework to post-critically finite self-similar sets is mainly for the sake of simplicity.
-In fact, all the results in Subsection \ref{ssec:attain-harmonic-func-pcf} can be verified, with just slight modifications in the proofs, also for the canonical self-similar Dirichlet form on any generalized Sierpi\'{n}ski carpet, which forms essentially the only class of examples of infinitely ramified self-similar fractals where the theory of a canonical self-similar Dirichlet form has been established.
+In fact, all the results in Subsection \ref{ssec:attain-harmonic-func-pcf} can be verified, with just slight modifications in the proofs, also for the canonical self-similar Dirichlet form on any \emph{generalized Sierpi\'{n}ski carpet} introduced in Subsection \ref{ssec:attain-harmonic-func-GSCs}, which forms essentially the only class of examples of infinitely ramified self-similar fractals where the theory of a canonical self-similar Dirichlet form has been established.
 We treat the case of generalized Sierpi\'{n}ski carpets in Subsection \ref{ssec:attain-harmonic-func-GSCs} and explain what changes are needed for the arguments in Subsections \ref{ssec:pfcsss-preliminaries} and \ref{ssec:attain-harmonic-func-pcf} to go through in this case.